Hancock County Ga.

 Georgia Weekly Telegraph

-The Sparta Ismaelite says: Our community was filled with sad suprize on last Sunday by the death of Mr. Lavoisier Forbes.
+The Sparta Ismaelite says: Our community was filled with sad suppress on last Sunday by the death of Mr. Lavoisier Forbes.
 Although it was not expected that he would ever grow well and strong again, very few thought that he would pass away so soon.
 He was taken sick on the 4th of last July, since which time his decline has been steady and irresistible.
 At the time when insidious consumption laid hold on him, he was principal in this establishment.
-He gave up that job, and after months of confinement to his room gained strenght enough to take a trip to Florida.
+He gave up that job, and after months of confinement to his room gained strength enough to take a trip to Florida.
 But the disease had laid fast hold on him, and after a few months he returned home to die.
-Sunday morning, a few minutes after eight o'clock, he bade his friends and relatives farwell and went quietly out, as one going to sleep.
+Sunday morning, a few minutes after eight o'clock, he bade his friends and relatives farewell and went quietly out, as one going to sleep.

 June 11, 1880